 Timing: Reach out to customers shortly after purchasing or interacting with your business.
 This ensures that the experience is fresh in their minds, making them more likely to provide feedback.

 Clear call-to-action: Make it easy for customers to leave a review by including a clear call-to-action (CTA) in the email.
-The CTA should direct them to the review platform of your choice (e.g., Google Business, Yelp, etc.).
+The CTA should direct them to the review platform of their choice (e.g., Google Business, Yelp, etc.).

 Follow-up: If a customer has yet to leave a review within a week or two, consider sending a gentle follow-up email as a reminder.